 Ackley Wildlife Area Just west of Antigo is the Ackley Wildlife Area where hikers have great opportunities to view waterfowl, deer, and an occasional bear on non-marked trails.

-Ice Age Trail Langlade County boasts 50 miles of the thousand-mile Ice Age Trail, divided into five segments: 13 miles Kettlebowl, 12 miles Lumbercamp, 9.5 miles Old Railroad, 13.5 miles Highland Lakes and 12 miles Parrish Hills.
+Ice Age National Scenic Trail - Langlade County Segments Langlade County boasts over 50 miles of the thousand-mile Ice Age National Scenic Trail, divided into five segments: 9.5 miles Kettlebowl, 12 miles Lumbercamp, 12 miles Summit Moraine, 8 miles Highland Lakes and 12 miles Parrish Hills.
+The Kettlebowl and Highland Lakes Segments each have over 4 miles of connecting links over town roads.
 For more information on these Langlade County segments and user information, click here.

 Moccasin Lake Trail Just a couple of miles to the west of Elcho.
+Located at N11190 Bear Lane, Elcho, WI 54428.
 It is approximately 8.9 miles in length.
 Parking area, restrooms, warming shelter with firewood and tables.